heroku/heroku-pipeline/README.md

 >
 >A [new accompanying Heroku CLI plug-in](https://github.com/heroku/heroku-pipelines) is available.
 >
 >Use of the older pipelines feature provided by the plugin below is no longer recommended.
-To de-install it enter `$heroku plugins:uninstall heroku-pipeline`
+To uninstall it enter `$heroku plugins:uninstall heroku-pipeline`

 heroku-pipeline
 ===============